diegolepore/store-frontend/README.md

 ## Documentation and screenshots

+> The app is available in the following **AWS S3** bucket domain: http://store-frontend-app.s3-website.eu-west-3.amazonaws.com/

 The documentation folder containg the separate pages on different topics can be found here: https://github.com/diegolepore/store-frontend/tree/main/documentation

 Inside the documentation folder you will find the following files: